alievk/avatarify-desktop/lib/windows-vcam-driver/README.md

 ## Sample code hierarchy

 [**DriverEntry**](https://docs.microsoft.com/previous-versions//ff558717(v=vs.85)) in Device.cpp is the initial point of entry into the driver.
 This routine passes control to AVStream by calling the [**KsInitializeDriver**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ks/nf-ks-ksinitializedriver) function.
-In this call, the minidriver passes the device descriptor, an AVStream structure that recursively defines the AVStream object hierarchy for a driver.
+In this call, the minidriver passes the m_device descriptor, an AVStream structure that recursively defines the AVStream object hierarchy for a driver.
 This is common behavior for an AVStream minidriver.

-At device start time, a simulated piece of capture hardware is created (the **CHardwareSimulation** class), and a DMA adapter is acquired from the operating system and is registered with AVStream by calling the [**KsDeviceRegisterAdapterObject**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ks/nf-ks-ksdeviceregisteradapterobject) function.
+At m_device start time, a simulated piece of capture hardware is created (the **CHardwareSimulation** class), and a DMA adapter is acquired from the operating system and is registered with AVStream by calling the [**KsDeviceRegisterAdapterObject**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ks/nf-ks-ksdeviceregisteradapterobject) function.
 This call is required for a sample that performs DMA access directly into the capture buffers, instead of using DMA access to write to a common buffer.
-The driver creates the [KS Filter](https://docs.microsoft.com/windows-hardware/drivers/stream/ks-filters) for this device dynamically by calling the [**KsCreateFilterFactory**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ks/nf-ks-kscreatefilterfactory) function.
+The driver creates the [KS Filter](https://docs.microsoft.com/windows-hardware/drivers/stream/ks-filters) for this m_device dynamically by calling the [**KsCreateFilterFactory**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ks/nf-ks-kscreatefilterfactory) function.

 Filter.cpp is where the sample lays out the [**KSPIN\_DESCRIPTOR\_EX**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ks/ns-ks-_kspin_descriptor_ex) structure for the single video pin.
 In addition, a [**KSFILTER\_DISPATCH**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ks/ns-ks-_ksfilter_dispatch) structure and a [**KSFILTER\_DESCRIPTOR**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ks/ns-ks-_ksfilter_descriptor) structure are provided in this source file.
 The filter dispatch provides only a create dispatch, a routine that is included in Filter.cpp.
 The process dispatch is provided on the pin because this is a pin-centric sample.